SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

    - `location`.
 The region to which the resource name belongs to.
    - `subscription_id`.
 Id associated with a subscription where resource is present.
    - `resource_group`.
 The resource group name where the Azure resource is present.
    - `provider_name`.
-Azure resource provider name (for example, Microsoft.Storage).
+Azure resource provider name (for example, Microsoft.SQL).
    - `resource_type`.
-Azure resource type (for ex storageaccounts).
+Azure resource type (for example, SERVERS).
    - `resource_name`.
 The name of the resource (for example, Azure SQL Server name).
    - `service_type`.
-Type of the service that can be accessed from with a azure resource.
+Type of the service that can be accessed from with a azure resource (for example, DATABASES).
    - `service_name`.
-Services that can be accessed from within an Azure resource (for example, Azure SQL databases in Azure SQL Server).
+Services that can be accessed from within an Azure resource (for example, Azure SQL database name in Azure SQL Server).

 3. Create the fields if it is not present.
 Refer to [create and manage fields](/docs/manage/fields/#manage-fields).